Key takeaways:

 Yes, Ozempic can give you a rash and cause other skin changes.
 But serious skin reactions from Ozempic are rare.
 Most skin changes caused by Ozempic are temporary and go away on their own.
 Here are the most common Ozempic-related skin side effects to know about.

 Injection site reactions are the most common skin-related side effect of Ozempic.
-These reactions include redness, bruising, or discomfort at the injection site.
-Multiple studies have found that injection site reactions happen in less than 1% of people taking Ozempic.
-These skin changes are temporary and not harmful.
+Injection site reactions include redness, bruising, or discomfort at the injection site.
+In studies, less than 1% of people taking Ozempic developed injection site reactions.
+These types of skin changes are temporary and not harmful.

 Some medications can cause delayed skin reactions.
 In these cases, the rash may not appear for weeks or months after starting the medicine.
 This can make it tricky to diagnose the problem.
 There have been a few case reports of delayed rashes in people taking Ozempic, but it’s pretty rare.
 Talk with your healthcare team about any new rashes you develop while taking Ozempic.
 It’s often more likely the rash has another cause, but your healthcare team can also help rule out Ozempic as the cause.